Software Development

 Introduction

-Software development gives you the power to transform abstract ideas into (virtual) reality, to communicate with and instruct computers, microcontrollers, web servers, and even your washing machine!
+Software development gives you the power to transform abstract ideas into (virtual) reality, the ability to communicate with and instruct computers, microcontrollers, web servers, and even your washing machine!

 I have had the opportunity over the course of my professional career and hobby pursuits to learn a variety of software languages, but all with varying degrees of proficiency.
-I have sufficient knowledge to utilize snippets of past work and code found online when I need to implement a new or forgotten function.
+I have a solid understanding of all the programming languages I have worked with, allowing me to effectively adapt snippets from my previous projects or code found online when implementing a specific function or requirement.

 For someone like me, AI is a game changer!
 For example I asked Copilot to give me some JavaScript to add a listener to my Google chart to navigate to a specific URL when I click a bar on my Projects Gantt.
 It replied with the following snippet: